-- At least two more gauging runs be carried out over the next summer to confirm these preliminary results; - The various gauging sites be reviewed with the aim of targeting key localities, and those with significant water resource implications; - Given the significance of water resource use in the Waima/Ure catchment, changes in the flow regime between Blue Mountain and SH1 deserve further investigation; - Regular high-resolution LiDAR surveys between SH1 and the coast be considered to monitor bed level changes; and - Review the implications of the changes in bed level for both the shallow unconfined aquifer and surface water groundwater interactions in the lower Waima/Ure catchment.
+- The temporary flow recorder on the Waima/Ure River at Blue Mountain be replaced with a permanent recorder.
+MDC are investigating options currently, with the aim of installing a permanent and reliable flow recorder at Blue Mountain, or a similar location; - Given the significance of water resource use in the Waima/Ure catchment, changes to the flow regime and losses to groundwater between Blue Mountain and SH1 needs ongoing investigation; - Regular high-resolution LiDAR surveys between SH1 and the coast should be considered to monitor bed level changes; and - The implications of the changes in riverbed level for both the shallow unconfined aquifer and surface water-groundwater interactions in the lower Waima/Ure catchment should be reviewed regularly.